About S.H.A.R.E. Programme

 About Elaine Byrnes

 Elaine Byrnes, is a Doctoral Researcher at the School of Psychology, NUI, Galway.
-Her research areas of interest are in sexual behaviour, particularly in the negotiation of consent; and how this may be mediated by gender, drugs and alcohol in young people.
+Her research areas of interest are in sexual behaviour, particularly in the negotiation of consent, and how gender, drugs and alcohol may mediate this in young people.
 She is an experienced facilitator of Consent Workshops at third level.
 Her work on developing the Smart Consent initiative resulted in a nomination for the Outstanding Contribution to Student Life Award by the USI (Union of Students in Ireland).

 She was the 2019 recipient of the Higher Education Authority Making an Impact Award for her research.